 As you can see, your broken theme is now deactivated.
-All you have to do is to login as normal to the WordPress admin dashboard, and activate another theme that can be the default one added during the blog installation.
+All you have to do is to log in as normal to the WordPress admin dashboard and activate another theme that can be the default one added during the blog installation.
 Or, use any trusted and tested theme, and your problem is solved.

-2. The FTP Solution
+2. The FTP solution

 This is the same solution, but, with FTP, this way, you can access your themes and plugins (if you can’t do through the cPanel), but, you need to have your FTP login details first.
 If you forgot them, just check the first email that you’ve received when signed up to your hosting account.
-In general, your login details are in this form:
+In general, your login is in this form: